AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Open\>
- (D9 only) Open workspace window, like double pressing View.
-(Other consoles) Show details about item, or double press to open workspace window.
+ (D9 only) Open workspace window, like double pressing View. \
+ (Quartz, Titan Mobile) Show details about item, or double press to open workspace window, see \<Open/View\> below.

  ---
 ## \<Open/View\>
+(Sapphire Touch, Arena, Tiger Touch only) \
- Show details about item, or double press to open workspace window.
+ Followed by **Select** button to show details about item, or double press to open workspace window.
 See [Palettes](../palettes/editing-palettes.md/#viewing-and-editing-the-content-of-palettes) and [Cues](../cues/editing-cues.md/#playback-and-cue-view), or [Opening Workspace Windows](../titan-basics.md/workspace-windows/#opening-and-positioning-workspace-windows).

  ---
 ## \<Options\>